hamishgibbs/bubble/Readme.md

 ### Features:

-* Scaffold Python and R files for easy input/output and interactive coding
+* Scaffold Python and R files to support command line arguments and interactive coding
 * Parse a bubble template file to generate Makefile targets

 ### Quickstart: